Kotlin/kotlinx.coroutines/docs/exception-handling.md

 which is used when no more specific handlers are registered.
 On Android, `uncaughtExceptionPreHandler` is installed as a global coroutine exception handler.

-[CoroutineExceptionHandler] is invoked only on exceptions which are not expected to be handled by the user, so registering it in [async] builder and the like of it has no effect.
+`CoroutineExceptionHandler` is invoked only on **uncaught** exceptions &mdash; exceptions that were not handled in any other way.
+In particular, all _children_ coroutines (coroutines created in the context of another [Job]) delegate handling of their exceptions to their parent coroutine, which also delegates to the parent, and so on until the root, so the `CoroutineExceptionHandler` installed in their context is never used.
+In addition to that, [async] builder always catches all exceptions and represents them in the resulting [Deferred] object, so its `CoroutineExceptionHandler` has no effect either.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">